Behavioral Job Interview Questions and Answers –

 That’s why it’s very much necessary to prepare yourself in advance for these kinds of typical failures questions.

-Avoid all phrases like “couldn’t be”, “impossible”, “failure”; rather use phrases like “challenges”, “possible”, “success rate” etc. No matter what you say your theme of talk should tend toward positivity and should emphasize your role in the success of the project.
+Avoid all phrases like “couldn’t be”, “impossible”, “failure”; rather, use phrases like “challenges”, “possible”, “success rate”, etc. No matter what you say, your theme of talk should tend toward positivity and emphasize your role in the project’s success.